cjratcliff/ml-compiled/docs/generative_models.rst

 Denoising Autoencoder (DAE)
 ===============================
-Adds noise to prevent the hidden layer(s) from learning the identity, when the width of the narrowest hidden layer is at least as wide as the input layer.
+Adds noise to prevent the hidden layer(s) from learning the identity function.
+This is particularly useful when the width of the narrowest hidden layer is at least as wide as the input layer.

 Variational Autoencoder (VAE)
 ==================================